Best Small Bedroom gardening ideas

 If you want to create a small bedroom garden that is both beautiful and functional, then you need to choose the right plants.
 There are a few things to keep in mind when selecting plants for your space:

 1. Consider the amount of sunlight that your room gets.
-For example, if it is a south-facing room, then it will get more sun than a north-facing room.
+For example, if it is a south-facing room, it will get more sun than a north-facing room.
 This will help you determine which plants will thrive in your space.

-Furniture and layout:
+Furniture and layout

 The furniture and layout of your small bedroom garden can make a big difference in how it looks and functions: